lemker/unifi-os-server/README.md

 | UOS_SERVER_VERSION | Unifi Server OS version (bundled with image) |
 | FIRMWARE_PLATFORM | Host firmware platform |

+### UOS_UUID

+Works with any v5 UUID, is probably only used to differentiate installations when connecting via <https://unifi.ui.com/> or the app.

 ## Ports

 | Protocol | Port | Direction | Usage |